 Bucks County CDL Moving Violations Lawyer

 Many of the local law enforcement and state troopers in Bucks County are trained in dealing with Commercial Drivers Licenses (CDL's).
 However, there are some officers who have not had this training.
-That is why even when an officer wants to give you a break, and issue you what would normally be a no point ticket, it can still result in significant issues on your CDL license.
+That is why, even when an officer wants to give you a break, and issue you what would normally be a no-point ticket, it may still result in significant issues on your CDL license.
 Moving violations reflected on the CDL of a driver may have damaging repercussions to the driver’s future.
 Most employers and insurance agencies maintain surveillance over the status of their drivers, as it directly influences their costs and profits.
 A CDL driver with points costs significantly more to insure than a driver with a clean license.
-Additionally, it leads many employers to question whether they can trust this CDL driver.
+Additionally, points on your CDL licence lead many employers to question whether they can trust this CDL driver.
 Unfortunately for CDL drivers, the job field is very competitive, and a CDL driver with points on his license tends to fall behind the curve.
 Some moving violations can even make it possible to lose CDL privileges altogether, leaving a CDL driver out of work.

 What Kinds of Tickets Are Bad for My CDL?

 You worked hard to get that CDL.
 The Commonwealth trusts you to drive vehicles which average drivers cannot operate.
 However, with that trust comes greater responsibility.
 You are held to a higher standard.
 That is why certain moving violations which do not have a serious impact on a standard driver’s license can nevertheless have significant repercussions for your CDL.